-if you walk before me as David your father walked ULT 17 And you, if you walk before me just as David your father walked, and do according to all that I have commanded you, and my statutes and my judgments you keep, Here walking is a metaphor for living.
+if you walk before me as David your father walked Here walking is a metaphor for living.
 Walking before God represents living in obedience to him.
-Alternate translation: "If you obey me as David your father did" (See: Metaphor) David your father Solomon was one of David's sons.
+Alternate translation: "If you obey me as David your father did" (See: Metaphor (p.944)) (See: Metaphor (p.944)) David your father Solomon was one of David's sons.

-keeping my statutes and my decrees "obeying my statutes and my decrees" I will establish the throne of your kingdom Here the throne represents ruling.
+keeping my statutes and my decrees Alternate translation: "obeying my statutes and my decrees" I will establish the throne of your kingdom Here the throne represents ruling.
 Establishing the throne of Solomon's kingdom represents causing Solomon to have descendants who will rule over Israel.
-Alternate translation: "I will make descendants of yours rule over your kingdom" (See: Metonymy) ULT 18 then I will establish the throne of your kingdom, just as I cut with David your father, saying, 'There will not be cut off from you a man ruling in Israel.'
-A descendant of yours will never fail to be ruler in Israel This can be stated positively.
+Alternate translation: "I will make descendants of yours rule over your kingdom" (See: Metonymy (p.950)) (See: Metonymy (p.950)) A descendant of yours will never fail to be ruler in Israel This can be stated positively.
 Alternate translation: "One of your descendants will always be ruler in Israel" or "Descendants of yours will always rule in Israel" But if you turn away Here "turn away" from God is a metaphor meaning to stop worshiping him.
-Alternate translation: "But if you stop worshiping me" (See: Metaphor) you turn away ULT 19 But if you all turn yourselves, and forsake my statutes and my commandments which I placed before you all, and walk and serve other gods and worship them, Possible meanings are that the word you refers: (1) to all the people of Israel, or (2) to Solomon and his descendants. my statutes and my commandments Here the words "commandments" and "statutes" mean basically the same thing and emphasize all that Yahweh has commanded.
-(See: Doublet) I will uproot them from out of my ground that I have given them The word "them" refers to the people of Israel.
+Alternate translation: "But if you stop worshiping me" (See: Metaphor (p.944)) (See: Metaphor (p.944)) you turn away Possible meanings are that the word you refers: (1) to all the people of Israel, or (2) to Solomon and his descendants. my statutes and my commandments Here the words "commandments" and "statutes" mean basically the same thing and emphasize all that Yahweh has commanded.
+(See: Doublet (p.902)) (See: Doublet (p.902)) I will uproot them from out of my ground that I have given them The word "them" refers to the people of Israel.
 God speaks of making his people leave his land as if they were plants that he would pull up by their roots out of the soil.
-Alternate translation: "I will make them leave the land I have given them" (See: Metaphor) ULT 20 then I will remove them from upon my ground which I gave to them.
-And this house which I consecrated for my name, I will cast out from before my face, and I will make it a proverb and a taunt among all the peoples.
-This house This refers to the temple.
+Alternate translation: "I will make them leave the land I have given them" (See: Metaphor (p.944)) (See: Metaphor (p.944)) This house This refers to the temple.